Jury finds Ed Sheeran didn’t copy Marvin Gaye classic - The Boston Globe

 “When you write songs, somebody comes after you,” Sheeran said during his testimony as he explained that the case was being closely watched by others in the industry.

-Sheeran's heirs said in their lawsuit that “Thinking Out Loud” had "striking similarities” and “overt common elements” that made it obvious that it had copied “Let's Get It On,” a song that has been featured in numerous films and commercials and scored hundreds of millions of streams spins and radio plays in the past half century.
+Townsend’s heirs said in their lawsuit that “Thinking Out Loud” had “striking similarities” and “overt common elements” that made it obvious that it had copied “Let’s Get It On,” a song that has been featured in numerous films and commercials and scored hundreds of millions of streams spins and radio plays in the past half-century.

+Gaye was killed in 1984 at age 44, shot by his father as he tried to intervene in a fight between his parents.
+He had been a Motown superstar since the 1960s, although his songs released in the 1970s made him a generational musical giant.

 Advertisement